lnnrtwttkhn/fair-teaching-proposal/_project-description.md

 Thus, version control contributes to making knowledge generated from data transparent, accessible, and verifiable.
 As an effective method for storing and processing code and data, version control represents a core competency of Data Literacy.

-In their studies, students in many research domains receive a multifaceted education in research methodology, statistics, and scientific work.
+In their studies, students in many research domains receive a multifaceted education in research methodology, statistics, and principles of responsible scientific work.
 The current teaching concept complements practical skills in the effective management of programming code and research data.
 The acquired skills are particularly applicable in empirical dissertation projects.
 Discussing concepts such as reproducibility, open code, and open data supports understanding of principles of good scientific practice.